 Training Type Target Staff Length of Training 1 Team Building For all staff to work as a Team.
-1 day 2 Team Lead the project team and monitor project progress 2 days Management through successful execution 3 Project For all management staff to: 4-5 days Management Manage and deliver successful projects for stakeholder satisfaction Apply best practices to plan a project Apply best practices to plan a project Estimate and schedule task work, duration and costs Implement risk management techniques and mitigation strategies 4 Introduction to FIDIC This will give general ideas about FIDIC 1 day 5 FIDIC Conditions This course will be designed for staff working on the 2 days of Contract Construction supervision services.
-Specifically, it would be relevant to those working in construction management and supervision.
-6 Procurement of Procurement Staff and Managers at all levels and is also 3 days Works recommended for project staff and other procurement stakeholders involved in the planning, monitoring, management, or oversight of procurement of works.
-7 Contract This course is designed for procurement officers or those 3 days ' Administration in functions that include close interaction with o dayo Tools procurement, such as program and project staff seeking advanced training in contracts administration, contract management and supervision.
-8 Detailed training PMO staff and Evaluation committee members 1 day on Bid evaluation · and bidding documents 9 Safeguard Staff responsible for resettlement, social, gender and 3 days Modules: environment issues
+1 day 2 Team Lead the project team and monitor project progress 2 days Management through successful execution 3 Project For all management staff to: 4-5 days Management Manage and deliver successful projects for stakeholder satisfaction Apply best practices to plan a project Estimate and schedule task work, duration and costs.
+Estimate and schedule task work, duration and costs Implement risk management techniques and mitigation strategies 4 Introduction to FIDIC This will give general ideas about FIDIC 1 day 5 FIDIC Conditions This course will be designed for staff working on the 2 days of Contract Construction supervision services.
+Specifically, it would be relevant to those working in construction management D and supervision.
+0.1 6 Procurement of Procurement Staff and Managers at all levels and is also 3 days Works recommended for project staff and other procurement stakeholders involved in the planning, monitoring, management, or oversight of procurement of works.
+7 Contract This course is designed for procurement officers or those 3 days Administration in functions that include close interaction with o dayo Tools procurement, such as program and project staff seeking advanced training in contracts administration, contract management and supervision.
+8 Detailed training PMO staff and Evaluation committee members 1 day on Bid evaluation and bidding documents 9 Safeguard Staff responsible for resettlement, social, gender and 3 days Modules: environment issues